evolvingweb/puppet-apt/README.md

 * `location`: *Required, unless `ensure` is set to 'absent'.* Specifies an Apt repository.
 Valid options: a string containing a repository URL.
 Default: undef.

-* `pin`: Creates a declaration of the apt::pin define Valid options: a number or string to be passed to the `id` parameter of the `apt::pin` define, or a hash of `parameter => value` pairs to be passed to `apt::pin`'s corresponding parameters.
+* `pin`: Creates a declaration of the apt::pin defined type.
+Valid options: a number or string to be passed to the `id` parameter of the `apt::pin` defined type, or a hash of `parameter => value` pairs to be passed to `apt::pin`'s corresponding parameters.
 Default: undef.

 * `release`: Specifies a distribution of the Apt repository.
 Valid options: a string.
 Default: "$lsbdistcodename".